Harbour-z/Harbour-z/README.md

 - 👋 Hi, I’m @Harbour-zhang
 - 🌱 I’m currently learning Python,Fortran,C,Git
-- I'm studing in XJTU.
+- I'm studing in XJTU and majoring in Software Engineering.
 - 📫 How to reach me: 814287468@qq.com or zhangzhidong2004@gmail.com

 <!---